 Even though we typically double or triple the industry inspection time, it is simply impossible to find or predict all issues.
 Not all issues are really issues, it has a lot to do with your individual paradigm as well.

-We might be wrong
+We might not be wrong

-Intermittent or concealed problems
+Intermittent and concealed issues

-Conditions during inspection
+Conditions existing at inspection time

 The wisdom of hindsight

-A home inspection is designed to better your odds.
+“A home inspection is designed to better your odds.
 It is not designed to eliminate all risk.
-For that reason, a home inspection should not be considered an insurance policy.
-The premium that an insurance company would have to charge for a policy with a no/low deductible, no limit and an indefinite policy period would be considerably more than the fee we charge!
+For that reason, a home inspection should not be considered an insurance or a warranty policy.
+The premium that an insurance company would have to charge for a policy with a low deductible, no limit and an indefinite policy period would be considerably more than the fee we charge.”